On Ko Chi Shin (Respect the Old, Learn the New)

 Mizu no kokoro (mind like water) like the calmness of a placid lake the stillness of the surface of the water allows the reflection of everything around it to become clear.
 When the wind or wake of an object that disrupts the stillness of the surface, it causes turbulence and the reflection of clear vision is lost.
 Turbulent mind like the turbulent water sees nothing.
 In combat the mind must remain still in order to see everything and focus on the initial signs of attack in order to effect the correct response.
-Tension and anxiety cause a turbulent mind with fear and clouds the vision and thought of one's mind which will cause defeat in combat.
+Tension and anxiety cause a turbulent mind and fills it with fear which clouds the vision and thought of one's mind which will cause defeat in combat.
 Calm water appears to be still, without motion.
 Vision is clear in all directions, reflections from the surrounding terrain as well as the sky above are in focus.
 Clear water encompasses a peripheral view of what is near and far.
 One can see beneath the surface of clear water as it reveals what is contained below the surface.

 This philosophical concept of "Mind Like Water" represents the martial mindset in the manner of thinking, training and the development of combative stratagems in the effort to center one's behavioral approach in matters that promote stress and disturbance in life and the martial path we navigate.

 Mushin- Mind of no mind or thought.
 This is an achieved state of automatic reaction to an action.
 There is no thought as to what action is to be taken.
 This is an instinctive response formulated from years of training and practice.
 More importantly the accumulation of many applications, technique, and kata, tend to saturate the mind, and thus hesitation when the moment arises.
 It is best to have a go to or favorite technique that does ensure success.
 The Okinawan adage, "to the beginner there are many, to the master there is one," refers to the use of technique when attacked.
 Mushin is a concept that goes beyond the years of practice and diligent execution of technique.
-It is a transformation of the confidence that comes with practice and familiarity of combat and close confrontation with tactile engagement with the enemy.
+It is a transformation of the confidence that comes with practice and familiarity of combat and close confrontation with tactile engagement (Tegumi) with the enemy .

 Only through the physical contact of practice of tegumi (intertwining hands) that we develop the sensitivity of movement in our opponent, the understanding of body position and anatomical response to attack and counterattack.
 It is the repetitive elements that develop the instinctive reactions to attacks and feints that is mushin, knowing your attacker’s intentions before they manifest.
 This is in part, being able to read the body language, posture, distribution of center and balance, leading and leaning by your opponent that tell in advance the intention.
 In the same manner that contact sports desensitize our minds to the fear of impact or collision with another body, or by grappling and intertwining movements and feeling the opponent think through the movements and twitches of the body.
 It is the same with boxing, football, wrestling, or other contact sports that develops a familiarity with physical contact and reaction.
 This is the concept of mushin.